-Bolivians tap fertilizers revenue to build new plant while equally gas-rich Peruvians pay up for urea imports, smuggled LPG
+Bolivians tap fertilizers revenue to build new plant while equally gas-rich Peruvians must pay up for urea imports, smuggled LPG: a case study of Peru´s Camisea business

-While farmers in nearby, gas-rich Peru struggled in 2022 to find and buy fertilizers and citizens paid dearly for refined products needed daily like LPG for cooking, Bolivians not only had access to affordable domestic urea and five times cheaper LPG cooking fuel but the country´s chemical export revenue will finance a new nitrogen, phosphorus, potassium fertilizer plant.
+While farmers in nearby, Camisea gas fields-rich Peru struggled in 2022 to find and buy gas-derived fertilizer and citizens paid dearly for goods obtained from gas and needed daily like LPG for cooking, Bolivians not only had access to affordable local urea production and five times cheaper LPG fuel but Bolivia´s chemical export revenue will finance a new nitrogen, phosphorus, potassium plant.

 Officials in Bolivia announced in July the construction of a state-owned Nitrogen-Phosphorous and Potassium (NPK) plant with 60,000 tonnes-per-year capacity.
 In Peru, officials announced they were able to complete a bid process to buy urea just in time for the season.